If you live in a larger house, you may already be familiar with the home area you need to avoid because WiFi coverage is weak or unusable.

-To fix the problem, you could try moving your internet equipment (modem/router/gateway) to a more central location in the house but, depending on where your internet wiring enters your home, this may not be a valid option for you.
+To fix this, you can try to move your internet device (modem/router/gateway) to the center of the house, but depending on your internet connection to your home location, this may not be for you.

-An easier solution is to purchase a device (or devices) that can extend your WiFi signal to the weaker areas of your home.
+A simpler solution is to purchase a device (or multiple devices) that can extend the WiFi signal to a weaker area of the home.

 Xfinity xFi Pods